 The School District currently operates ten (10) elementary schools.
 These facilities have a design capacity to accommodate 8,475 elementary school students.
 This capacity was reported by a demographic consultant, Davis Demographics Planning Inc. ("DDP"), on behalf of the School District.
 Appendix "A" provides a calculation of the updated facility capacity.
+This capacity is higher than projected in the Facilities Master Plan 2020-2030 prepared by SIMPBK Architects ("Master Plan 2020").

-Based on September 2019 Newhall School District data, the student enrollment is 6,266 students.
+Based on September 2021 Newhall School District data, the student enrollment is 6,266 students.
 Current available capacity is calculated by subtracting current student enrollment from existing school facilities capacity.
 This operation results in available facilities capacity.
 The capacity calculation is shown in Table 1.